Find Trade Colleges

 Out-of-state tuition fees for undergraduate students at Austin Community College District are $10,590 per year.

 Southwest Texas Junior College ranked #9 on this year’s Best Value Precision Metal Working Basic Certificate Schools in the Southwest Region list.
-Southwest Texas Junior College is a medium-sized public school located in the town of Uvalde.
+Southwest Texas Junior College is a moderately-sized public school located in the remote town of Uvalde.

-Houston Community College landed the #10 spot in the 2023 rankings for the best value basic certificate precision metal working programs.
-Located in the city of Houston, Houston Community College is a public school with a fairly large student population.
+Houston Community College did quite well in this year’s ranking of the best places for precision metal working students to get a basic certificate.
+It came in at #10 on the list.
+Located in the city of Houston, Houston Community College is a public college with a very large student population.

 Best Precision Metal Working Colleges by State